viraatdas/Knowledge-Acquisition/CUDA/learning_cuda.md

 ### `threadIdx`

-3-component vector that represent the thread index within a block.
-Makes it natural to represent a vector, matrix, and volume (?).
+[[3-component vector that represent the thread index within a block]].
+Makes it natural to represent a vector, matrix, and volume.

 In the CUDA programming model, `threadIdx` is a 3-component vector that represents the thread index within a block.
 The three components are: